RocketChat/docs-old/guides/rocket.chat-voice-channel/getting-started-with-voice-channel/configure-without-previously-having-a-pbx-server/README.md

 Mark the **Other** option and **Save**.&#x20;

 {% hint style="info" %}
-AMI goes in the “Other” zone because only some specific endpoints should be connecting to AMI.
+AMI goes in the ÃÂ¢ÃÂÃÂOtherÃÂ¢ÃÂÃÂ zone because only some specific endpoints should be connecting to AMI.
 {% endhint %}

 ![AMI service](<../../../../.gitbook/assets/AMI service-FreePBX.png>)